The Bailiwick of Guernsey consists of the Islands of Guernsey, Herm, Sark and Alderney, plus the smaller islands of Lihou, Jethou and Burhou.

 Every year islanders celebrate their freedom on Liberation Day, 9th May, a public Bank Holiday.

-Liberation Day is also a Bank Holiday in the other Channel Islands: Jersey on 9th May, Alderney 9th May, Sark on the 10th May.
+Liberation Day is also a Bank Holiday in the other Channel Islands: Jersey on 9th May and Sark on 10th May.
+Alderney celebrates Homecoming Day on December 15th.

 How to get here